Republican Governors Lead Attack on Biden Vaccine Mandate

 Biden said in September that patience was wearing thin with the 30% of Americans who remain unvaccinated and who made up the vast majority of those hospitalized during the most recent wave of COVID-19 infections.

 OSHA applies to private workplaces in 29 states.
-The remaining states, including Indiana and Iowa, have their own state-run OSHA which is required to adopt the federal rule.
+The remaining states, including at least five with Republican leaders who have vowed to oppose the rule, have their own state-run OSHA that is required to adopt the federal rule.

 © 2021 Thomson/Reuters.
 All rights reserved.